aroute/cp4d35/README.md

 rm repo.yaml && mv repocopy.yaml repo.yaml
 ```

-## Deploy

-### Watson Studio

-📌 Note that the deployment of Watson Studio will also deploy the required lite assembly.
-Proceed in sequence.

-#### Storageclass

-Choose and select only one storage class.
-If you provisioned OpenShift cluster at Technology Zone with NFS, then select `managed-nfs-storage`.
+7. Choose and select only one of the two storage classes.
+If you provisioned OpenShift cluster at Technology Zone with NFS, then select `managed-nfs-storage`; otherwise, select `ibmc-file-gold-gid`.
 ```shell
 export storageclass=ibmc-file-gold-gid
 ```